dontMashMe/dp-203/chapter3-azure_synapse.md

 * Large-scale data warehousing:
     * Data warehousing includes the need to integrate all data, including big data, to reason over data for analytics and reporting purposes from a descriptive analytics perspective, independent of its location and structure.
 * Advanced analytics:
-    * Enables predctive analysis using both the native features of Synapses, and integrating with other technologies such as Azure Machine Learning.
+    * Enables predictive analysis using both the native features of Synapses, and integrating with other technologies such as Azure Machine Learning.
 * Data exploration and discovery
     * Serverless SQL pool functionality enables DA's, DE's, DS's alike to explore the data within your data estate.
     * This capability supports data discovery, diagnostic analytics, and exploratory data analysis.